 I’ve owned my Pottery Barn Grand sofa for over three years now, and the only downside that still bothers me a TEENY bit is how the back cushion squishes.
 However, we use this couch EVERY DAY and my cat loves to perch himself on the top of our sofa – so that probably is the reason it probably squishes like that!
 Honestly though, its easy enough to fluff back!
 I’m pretty sure the Ikea Ektorp also has this problem being a slipcovered sofa.

 Since I use the white twill on a daily basis, I can easily bleach and wash these slipcovers if there should ever be an incident!
 I’ve washed the linen ivory with apple juice stains, and it came out clean!
+Now, I have also written a post on whether the Ikea Ektorp Sofa fits the Regular Pottery Barn Comfort Roll Arm that you can check out here.

 Overall, we LOVE our couch and use them every single night.